GridControl-Team/GridControl/gridlang/README.rst

 IFFCALL  --     2      0       If v, j from stack, if v <= 0, call j
 RETURN   --     -      -       Pops from the exec stack, returning to where you
                                last ``CALL``-ed from.
+DO       --     2      0       Takes limit, index from stack, and beings a loop LOOP     --     -      -       Increments loop index, if it is less than limit,
+                               jump back to matching DO, else continue execution
 =======  =====  =====  ======  ================================================

 Debugging Operations